 Minimalism can be perceived in different ways, as it should be, because there are in fact many nuances to the movement.
 Is it even a movement?
 It’s perhaps better described as a guiding principle.
 Some of these nuances are highly commercial, some are focused on personal wellbeing and sustainability, and some are simply an appreciation of the aesthetic.
-As minimalism has been popularised in recent years by the likes of Marie Kondo and The Minimalists, driven primarily through their respective documentaries on Netflix, I feel there is a large misconception of what minimalism is.
+As minimalism has been popularised in recent years by the likes of Marie Kondo and The Minimalists, driven primarily through their respective documentaries on Netflix and what I like to call fast food minimalism, I feel there is a large misconception of what minimalism is.
 The simple reason is that similar to “sports”, “minimalism” is not one single thing.

 It comes as no surprise that minimalism can at times face criticism.
 On one hand it encourages intentional living, decluttering, and money saving.
 On the other hand it celebrates high-quality design with often high price tags.
 You can own less, but you can still spend a lot.
 At least that’s the shortsighted viewpoint.
 You see, the cost of a thing goes well beyond the price on the price tag.
 When we buy something, do we always consider its longevity?
 Do we consider its environmental impact?
 Do we consider what it costs to maintain—both monetarily and our time?
 Do we always ignore our impulses?
 Now and again, we’re all guilty of answering ‘no’ to these questions, but minimalism (in one form) can help us—it’s a tool that simply raises the awareness of these questions.
 It puts us on the path to make better and more mindful decisions.